niemopen/niem-naming-design-rules/ndr6src.md

 ### 5.2.2 Object references in NIEM XML using structures:uri

 NIEM introduced support for linked data through the use of uniform resource identifiers (URIs), expressed in NIEM XML through the attribute `structures:uri`.
 In linked data, anything modeled or addressed by an information system may be called a *resource*: people, vehicles, reports, documents, relationships, ideas: anything that is talked about and modeled in an information system is a resource.
-In NIEM, the objects in a message are the resources; an object identifer is a resource identifier.
+In NIEM, the objects in a message are the resources; an object identifier is a resource identifier.

 The `structures:uri` attribute assigns an object identifier to the element in which it appears.
 All of the elements having the same identifier refer to a single object, and all of those elements provide property values for that one object.
-For example, in [figure 5-5](#fig-5-5) below, there is only one Person object in the message.
+For example, in [figure 5-5](#fig5-5) below, there is only one Person object in the message.
 The person located at the Pentagon is also the person associated with the US Army; that person is named "John Doe" and also has red hair.

 ```
 <nc:PersonLocationAssociation>                               | "nc:PersonLocationAssociation": {